tylercollier-devmtn/rubrics/personal_project.md

 ### Techs
 #### 3rd party API

 API is a broad term, but we mean web requests using axios or similar.
 The simplest definition is axios is needed to obtain data.
+You earn 10 points for each separate API you use, with a max of 20.
+For our definition, we mean each different domain.
+For example, if you make 1 API call to swapi.co, 2 to pokeapi.co, and 1 more to OpenWeather, you'll earn a total of 20 points: 10 for swapi.co, 10 for the 2nd API to pokeapi.co, and 0 more for OpenWeather, since you're already at the total of 20.

 **What counts:**